Money: What Do You Have and What Can You Borrow?

 Minimum Down Payment

-In Canada, there are rules for the minimum down payment amount that is required on a mortgage loan.
+In Canada, there are rules for the minimum down payment amount that is required on a mortgage loan (except when dealing with a private lender).
 The down payment will need to be at least 5% of the purchase price of the property, up to a price of $500,000.
 (Note: if you are buying a property for any purpose other than for your own principal residence, then your lender will most likely require a higher down payment.)

 If the purchase price of your home is more than $500,000, then your down payment will need to include 10% for the amount above $500,000.
 For example, if the purchase price of your home is $600,000, then your minimum down payment will be 5% on the first $500,000 ($25,000) plus 10% on the remaining $100,000 ($10,000), for a total of $35,000.